This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Blood tests: Blood tests such as prostate specific antigen (PSA) measurement may be done.
 The amount of PSA in your blood may go up if you have BPH.

 - Cystoscopy: A cystoscopy allows caregivers to look for problems inside your bladder.
 A cystoscope is put into your bladder through your urethra.
 The urethra is the tube that urine flows through when you urinate.
 The cystoscope is a long tube with a lens and a light on the end.
 The scope may be hooked to a camera or monitor, and pictures may be taken.
 A tissue sample may also be taken during your cystoscopy.
 During this test, small tumors may be removed or bleeding may be stopped.

-- Digital rectal examination: Your caregiver will use his finger to feel if your prostate is larger than normal.
+- Digital rectal examination: Your healthcare provider will use his finger to feel if your prostate is larger than normal.

 - Prostate biopsy: A small piece of the prostate is removed and sent to a lab for tests.